HilscherAutomation/netPI-desktop-hdmi/README.md

 #### Accessing

+The container starts the desktop, the SSH server and VNC server automatically.

-Make sure you have a mouse and keyboard connected before you start the container, else they will not be recognized.
-A HDMI monitor will only be recognized if it was already connected during netPI'S boot sequence, else its screen remains black.
+In desktop mode make sure you have a mouse and keyboard connected before you start the container, else they will not be recognized.
+A HDMI monitor will only be recognized if it was already connected during netPI's boot sequence, else its screen remains black.
 For simple tests use Chromium to do some web page visits.

+Alternatively login from remote via a VNC client such as [uVNC](https://www.uvnc.com/) to netPI's IP address at port `5900` to display the screen on another computer.
+Use the password `mypassword` when asked in your client.

+Another alternative is to login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
+Use the credentials `testuser` as user and `mypassword` as password when asked and you are logged in as user testuser.

 #### Tags